6 Sneaky Signs You Might Be Eating Too Much Salt

 Dehydration is a major sign of headaches, and even if you feel like you drink enough water, excessive sodium intake could be putting your fluid balance out of whack.
 Be sure to fill up on at least five fruits and veggies a day and opt for more whole foods in your diet to help keep headaches at bay.

 If you consume a lot of sodium, your body is going to signal that it needs more water to help balance things out.
 This means you could feel thirsty.
 It's one thing if you feel like you can't quench your thirst after a day spent in the sun or eating stadium food at a game, but it could become a problem if this sensation continues for longer periods of time.

 Hypernatremia occurs when there is excess sodium in the blood.
 It's can be caused by not drinking enough water on a regular basis, which leads to dehydration.
 Symptoms include confusion, muscle twitches and even seizures.
 If you're experiencing any of these symptoms or feel very dehydrated, you should contact your doctor ASAP.

 Related: Top 10 Sources of Sodium in Food

 You Have High Blood Pressure

-Most of us know that excessive sodium intake is linked to high blood pressure, and it might be worth watching your consumption if you have elevated blood pressure levels.
+Most of us may know that excessive sodium intake is linked to high blood pressure, and it might be worth watching your consumption if you have elevated blood pressure levels.
 Sodium acts like a magnet for water in our bodies and can pull excess fluid into our bloodstream if there's any imbalance.
-This can damage our blood vessel linings over time, which creates blood clots and puts us at risk for stroke or a heart attack.
+This can damage our blood vessel linings over time, which creates blood clots and can put us at a higher risk for stroke or a heart attack.

 Foods that are high in sodium are also often high in saturated fat—and both put you at risk for worsened heart health.
 Step up that fiber game, try to cook more meals at home and eat those fruits and veggies to keep that sodium intake at a healthier level.